 The Qashqai are made up of five major tribes including the Amaleh, the Darreh-Shuri, the Kashkuli, the Sheshboluki, the Farsimadan, and some small tribes such as Qarache’i, Rahimi and Safi-Khani.

-Lurs are an Iranian people living mainly in western and south-western Iran.
+Lurs are living mainly in western and south-western Iran.
 They occupy Lorestan, Kohgiluyeh and Boyer-Ahmad, Khuzestan and Fars (especially Lamerd, Mamasani and Rostam), Bushehr, Chaharmahal and Bakhtiari, Hamadan, Ilam, and Isfahan provinces.

 The Turkmens are a nation and Turkic ethnic group native to Central Asia, primarily the Turkmen nation state of Turkmenistan and are exist in Iran, too.
 They speak the Turkmen language, which is classified as a part of the Eastern Oghuz branch of the Turkic languages.